Chen-wunyi/Speech-to-Text-Assistant/README.md

 # Speech-to-Text-Assistant
+This is an Android app primarily developed using Java, with SQLite as the database.
-When it's inconvenient to use the phone, I mostly rely on voice input.
-However, when I need to input into multiple fields at once, store frequently used sentences for quick access, or input emoticons, this system can help solve these issues.
+When it's inconvenient to use the phone, voice input is mostly used.
+However, when needing to input into multiple fields at once, store frequently used sentences for quick access, or input emoticons, this app can help resolve these issues.